ccleberg/cmc.pub/content/blog/2022-06-07-self-hosting-freshrss.md

   freshrss/freshrss
 ```

-This started the container successfully and allowed me to visit the
+This started the container successfully and allowed me to visit the FreshRSS
-FreshRSS instance at `localhost:8080`.
+instance at `localhost:8080`.

 ## Fresh RSS Set-Up

-I **HIGHLY\*** suggest that you set up your user account prior to
+I **HIGHLY** suggest that you set up your user account prior to exposing this
-exposing this service to the public.
-It\'s unlikely that someone is
-trying to access the exact domain or IP/port you\'re assigning here, but
+service to the public.
+It's unlikely that someone is trying to access the exact
-as soon as you expose this service, the first person to open the URL
+domain or IP/port you're assigning here, but as soon as you expose this
-will be able to create the admin user.
+service, the first person to open the URL will be able to create the admin user.

-In order to set up your FreshRSS service, open the
+In order to set up your FreshRSS service, open the `localhost:8080` URL in your
-`localhost:8080` URL in your browser (you may need to use a
-local IP instead of `localhost` if you\'re accessing the page
+browser (you may need to use a local IP instead of `localhost` if you're
-from a different machine on the network - e.g.,
+accessing the page from a different machine on the network - e.g.,
 `192.168.1.20:8080`).

 Once the page loads, set up your default user with a strong username and
 password.
-You may also choose to configure other settings prior to
+You may also choose to configure other settings prior to exposing this
-exposing this service.
+service.

 ## Nginx Reverse-Proxy

 In order to access this service outside my home, I needed to set up a
-reverse-proxy to connect `localhost:8080` to
+reverse-proxy to connect `localhost:8080` to `rss.example.com`.
-`rss.example.com`.

 First, I created a new Nginx configuration file: